bhayanimeet/flutter_reminder_app/README.md

 <h3 align="left">🗒 About</h3>

 - This is a simple Reminder app for your todos.
+This application push notification when task time in near to complete.

 <h3 align="left">⚙️ Features</h3>